ericgarciaresearch/noaa_sedna/rainbow_bridge/rainbow_bridge_README.md

 ***Making a Barcode file***

+The main purpose of the barcode file is to list the barcode that identify each sample as well as the primers used in the sequencing. *rainbow_bridge* uses this file to demultiplex and strip primers as needed.
+Additional information can also be place in this file.

 *A barcode file is necessary except for demultiplexed runs where the PCR primers have already been removed*

-See rainbow README for details but briefly here are the examples given:
+See orinigal [rainbow README](https://github.com/mhoban/rainbow_bridge) for details but briefly, here are the examples given:

-* Non-demultiplexed runs: This format includes forward/reverse sample barcodes and forward/reverse PCR primers to separate sequences into the appropriate samples.
+* **Non-demultiplexed runs:** This format includes forward/reverse sample barcodes and forward/reverse PCR primers to separate sequences into the appropriate samples and remove primer sequences.
 Barcodes are separated with a colon and combined in a single column while primers are given in separate columns.
 For example:

 unmuxed_barcode.tsv